-In August 2022, BBSI announced its plans to make certain fully insured medical and other health and welfare benefits available to qualifying worksite employees beginning in 2023.
-This new service offering, as well as other potential future service offerings, may introduce additional risks and uncertainties to our business.
+Future new service offerings may introduce additional risks and uncertainties to our business.
 Our efforts to implement new services may place substantial additional demands on our employees, as well as our information systems and technology platforms.
 We may also need to invest significant additional resources in our people, processes, controls and information security.
 Failure to successfully implement new service offerings, including the appropriate controls, policies and procedures, information systems, and data privacy and security, could have a material adverse effect on our business, reputation, results of operations and financial condition.